 Finally, you must decide the relevance of the data to your investment process.
 For example, you may have data that implies a particular conclusion, but using this data may be incredibly risky without sufficient statistical analysis and backtesting.

-Best Practices to Using Alternative Data
+Best Practices for Using Alternative Data

 This leads us to the best practices for using alternative data in trading.
 As we’ve discussed, the value in alternative data lies in how you use it.
 The data is almost always messy, unstructured, hard to gather, requires statistical analysis, backtesting, etc.